-Clones Instead of buying computers built by Apple, some folks bought imitations, such as the Pineapple, the Orange, the Pear, and the Franklin.
-Such imitations were popular in the United States, Hong Kong, and especially the Soviet Union.
+Clones Instead of buying Apple computers, some folks bought imitations, such as the Pineapple, the Orange, the Pear, and the Franklin.
+The imitations were popular in the United States, Hong Kong, and especially the Soviet Union.
 Apple sued most of those companies (because they illegally copied Apple’s ROM) and made them stop building clones.

 Apple permitted one clone to remain: the Laser 128, because that clone’s designer imitated the functions of Apple’s ROM without exactly copying it.

 Back in 1980, shortly after the Apple 2+ was invented, Apple began selling the Apple 3.
-It was much fancier than the Apple 2+.
-Unfortunately, it was ridiculously expensive (it listed for $4995, plus a monitor and hard drive), it couldn’t run some of the Apple 2+ software, and the first ones off the assembly line were defective.
+It was fancier than the Apple 2+ but too expensive (it listed for $4995, plus a monitor and hard drive) and couldn’t run some of the Apple 2+ software.
 Few people bought it.